 Upgrade from Project Service Automation to Project Operations

-The upgrade delivery program will be split into three phases.
+The upgrade delivery program is split into three phases.
+Phase 3 is now live for customers.

 Upgrade process features

-As part of the upgrade process, we have added upgrade logs to the site map to enable administrators to more easily diagnose failures.
-In addition to the new interface, new validation rules will be added to ensure data integrity after an upgrade.
-The following validations will be added to the upgrade process.
+As part of the upgrade process, upgrade logs are added to the site map to enable administrators to more easily diagnose failures.
+In addition to the new interface, new validation rules are added to ensure data integrity after an upgrade.
+The following validations are added to the upgrade process.

 Prerequisites

-To be eligible for Phase 2 upgrade, you must meet the following criteria:
+To be eligible for upgrade, you must meet the following criteria:

 Licensing